sgabre/CrazyUncleLab/HowTo/BareMetalSystem-Tracy.md

 **Extention** (Not Implemeted in this version, it will be see on the Error Managements )

-When a error occurs a message is sent over the Debug Port/ITM, the message have the followig format
+When a error occurs a message is sent over the Debug Port/ITM, the message have the following format

 - "Error <#Error>, occurs on <fileName> @ line <#Lines>."
 - "On INT <InterruptionShortName>, Error <#Error>, occurs on <fileName> @ line <#Lines>."